Hello and welcome to Drawn to DIY!

-As usual, I'll share new tips and tricks I pick up along the way in the weeks that follow but here are some I've learned so far:
+As usual, I'll share new tips and tricks I pick up along the way in the weeks that follow but here are eight I've learned so far:

 1. Pressure — Using the same principle as brush lettering, make upstrokes light and fine with little pressure, and downstrokes dark and thick by adding pressure.

 2. Strokes — Being consistent with your strokes is more crucial with calligraphy since the nib is more fragile compared to brush pens.